irulanCorrino/exceptions-and-extensions/exceptions/exception-3.md

 (but counted all together those three cases do not make 50+25+25 probability --they make 50+50)
 [^5]: a seer or a seeing
 [^6]: clitopenis
+[^7]: i was wrong with this passage --at the moment of writing it i was too lazy and has not measured my penis's erected size. i mean i was not aroused enough to perform a reliable measurement and even skipped the whole procedure: '[the procedure of measuring erect lengths is performed] by pushing the pre-pubic fat pad to the bone, and [...] erect girth (circumference) was measured at the base or mid-shaft of the penis', [wikipedia says](https://en.wikipedia.org/wiki/Human_penis_size#Studies). now i should tell that every reborn woman would be reborn with her exact physical appearance, except a few features are to be a novelty of our engineered native species and except a healing of existing issues, if any is present, like an aromatase deficiency or obesity or even cases of a soul's skin color not matching to that of her physical body. so for making the prediction of proportions of our retractable reproductive organ i may use only the data available to me by observing myself. if you are interested in learning about my overall bodily dimensions and my considerations about my deviation from human species normal male appearance, please follow next link. [my penis' erect length is 18.3cm and erect circumference is 13.3cm](https://github.com/irulanCorrino/exceptions-and-extensions/blob/main/exceptions/exception-5.md)